marco-willi/camera-trap-data-pipeline/docs/reporting.md

 ## Merge Season Captures with Machine Predictions

-Generate a csv with all machine learning predictions.
+Generate a csv with all machine learning predictions, one record per capture-id.

 ```
 # Create Flattened ML Predictions